kiliandangendorf/poslog/README.md

-# PosLog: Creating a PoS Tagger for Log Messages
+# PosLog: Creating a Part of Speech Tagger for Log Messages

 This repo belongs to the work of the same name, in which a corpus of log messages was compiled and annotated in Upos.
 PosLog, a PoS tagger specifically for log messages, was then trained on this corpus.